Couleslaw/Project-L/docs/FunctionDocs/index.md

 Both zones also contain a <u>Confirm</u> button for confirming the actions.
 "%}

-When the game comes to the Finishing Touches phase, the contents of the <u>Puzzle Action Zone</u> are replaced by the <u>End Finishing Touches</u> button.
+When the game comes to the Finishing Touches phase, a <u>End Finishing Touches</u> button appears in both of the <u>Action Zones</u>.
+It replaces all other buttons (including the confirm buttons) which were there originally.

 ### Creating Actions